Crafterchen2/display-app/README.md

 # Display App

 > [!IMPORTANT]
 > The Display App was originally created as an early demo during the initial development of EVerest and has evolved over time.
-It is not intended as a reference implementation for designing display apps for BaseCamp chargers.
+It is not intended as a reference implementation for designing display apps for EVerest chargers.
-> We’re currently considering developing a new reference project or framework that would serve as a better foundation.
-If you’re interested in something like this, feel free to get in touch with us.
+>
+> We currently do not recommend building upon it without a substantial refactoring.
+Due to limited resources, active development is paused.
+If you are interested in sponsoring further development, please reach out!

 Flutter app for uMWC, BelayBox and uMWCar